Marconiadsf/jloader/docs/index.md

 JLoader is a second stage boot loader for my
 Hobby operational system, JAOS.

-Currently it depends on grub to work.
+Currently it depends on Grub to work.
 After loading, it will search in a initrd.tar file loaded as a module for the kernel file, load it in the higher half of virtual memory, at